rstens/docs/README.md

 **Then** some testable outcome is achieved\
 **And** something else we can check happens too

-We\'ll have to describe as follows in Jira (No worries it is all the same, simply different names)
+We\'ll have to describe as follows in ZenHub (No worries it is all the same, simply different names)